ceazyy/Next-Generation-Agent/README.md

 # Next Generation Agent

 A modern CRM system with integrated AI capabilities using GPT-4 for intelligent customer insights and automation.
+Newer version is under development, as for hosting it, I'm can't really do it because I'm learning deployment :3

 ## Features